hashicorp/packer/website/source/docs/builders/amazon-ebs.html.md

     to be set.

 -   `windows_password_timeout` (string) - The timeout for waiting for a Windows password for Windows instances.
 Defaults to 20 minutes.
-Example value: "10m"
+Example value: `10m`

 -   `shutdown_behaviour` (string) - Automatically terminate instances on shutdown
     incase packer exits ungracefully.
-Possible values are "stop" and "terminate", default is stop.
+Possible values are `stop` and `terminate`, default is stop.

 ## Basic Example